numerousgiraffes/hello-world/README.md

 # hello-world
-Damp for things to study
+Dump for things to study
+trying to figure out how these magic boxes actually work